dihernandez/Stonebranch/README.md

 This application is designed to be used via the command line interface.
 The Makefile was written on OSX and uses gcc.
 The application takes about 5 minutes to run on a standard laptop if default file sizes are selected (those specified in the document).

 The usage is: the user runs make and then ./output to run the program.
-The instructions will prompt the user to select “Y” to use the default file sizes for the generator and “N” for the user specified file size mode.
+The instructions will prompt the user to select **Y** to use the default file sizes for the generator and **N** for the user specified file size mode.

-If “Y” is selected, a Customer File as specified in the document will be created and generated to hold 500K customers, an Invoice File will be created and generated to hold 1 million invoices, and an Invoice Item File will be created and generated to hold 5 million invoice items.
+If **Y** is selected, a Customer File as specified in the document will be created and generated to hold 500K customers, an Invoice File will be created and generated to hold 1 million invoices, and an Invoice Item File will be created and generated to hold 5 million invoice items.

 Otherwise, the application will prompt the user to enter the values for Customer File, Invoice File, and Invoice Item File sizes.

 The application will then prompt the user to enter a sample size, which is the size of the sample to be taken to generate the smaller files.
 The application will then automatically generate the smaller files for each of Customer, Invoice, and Invoice Item files.
 If the sample size is bigger than any of the files then all of that file will be selected.

 The application will print out the sizes of the files generated and exit.
 We can expect the smaller customer file to be about the same size as the sample size, the smaller invoice file to be representative of the relative size of the invoice file to the customer file, and the smaller invoice file size to be representative of the relative size of the invoice file to the invoice item file.

+The files created are called *smaller_customer_file.csv*, *smaller_invoice_file.csv*, and *smaller_invoice_item_file.csv*.
+Smaller customer file holds all the entries in customer file whose customer code matches the customer code of the generated customer sample file.
+Smaller invoice file holds all the entries in invoice file whose customer code matches the customer code of the generated customer sample file, where there may be multiple invoices per customer code.
+Smaller invoice item file holds all the entries in the invoice item file whose invoice code matches the invoice codes present in *smaller_invoice_file.csv*.

 The structure of my application is: